 How to Grow and Care

-Crassulas are easy to grow, but they are susceptible to mealybugs and fungal diseases.
+Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.

 Repot as needed, preferably during the warm season.
-To repot your Crassula, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, and remove any rotted or dead roots in the process.
+To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, and remove any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.